 Tag sale items: RRDD1 has a continuously running "tag sale" event on site for residents with stickers.
 Non stickered resident vehicles are permitted on Wednesday night from 4-7 for recycling.
 While on site, they may shop in the tag sale building.
 Tag sale items are donated from customers who no longer wish to keep that item in their home, but the product is still viable.
 In an effort to keep costs down at RRDD1 and recycle more, we offer second hand merchandise for sale.
 This includes dishes, clothing, furniture, building materials, tools, household appliances, bikes, books, lawn ornaments and lawn mowers, plus so much more.
 Please see the attendant on duty before leaving items or to purchase items.

 Small metal: A small black hopper, located to the left of the "tag sale" building, is labeled "small metal."
-Please place small metal items such as small microwaves, metal racks, chairs, one pound portable propane tanks, empty aerosol cans, etc into this bin.
+Please place small metal items such as small microwaves, metal racks, chairs, etc into this bin.
 Please see the yard attendant for questions.
 Please cut off all cords or ask the attendant to do so for you.

 Electrical Wire: Located just behind the small metal hopper.
 This is for electrical cords that are no longer usable, such as bad extension cords, plus plugs from electronics and other electrical appliances.